-- Potential future Protected Area boundaries.
-Rather, they are areas within which can be efficiently met.
-In many cases, it is not necessary to protect the whole Priority Focus Area.
+Potential future Protected Area boundaries.
+Rather, they are areas within which can be efficiently meet targets.
+In many cases, it is not necessary to protect the whole PFA.
 Detailed site level Protected Area expansion planning is necessary to refine the potential boundaries of new or expanded Protected Areas.
-This planning should ideally incorporate finer level biodiversity data, as well as more detailed data on aspects such as socio-economic impacts and benefits. - Designed to meet all targets for all habitat types.
-Note that the approach taken is to identify the highest PFAs where there is a combination of under-protected habitat and where areas are necessary for species or process conservation.
-The approach deliberately did not identify all areas necessary to meet habitat protection targets in areas with very high choice such as the area south of the Liwa Crescent and in the deserts.
+This planning should ideally incorporate finer level biodiversity data, as well as more detailed data on aspects such as socio-economic impacts and benefits.

+Designed to meet all targets for all habitat types.
+Note that the approach taken is to identify the highest priority areas where there is a combination of under-protected habitat and where areas are necessary for species or process conservation.
+The approach deliberately did not identify all areas necessary to meet habitat protection targets in areas with very high choice such as the deep water areas of the Gulf of Oman, the area south of the Liwa Crescent and in the deserts of the south west.
 As shown in the MARXAN selection frequency map (Figure 5-20), some of these areas are required to meet targets, but in these areas where the whole of the habitat is available to meet targets and without additional biodiversity data, it is not useful to identify specific sites.
 As these areas generally are not subject to extensive transformation pressures, and hence consist of Least Threatened habitat types, Protected Area expansion is also far less urgent in these areas than elsewhere in the planning domain.
-Protected Area expansion in these habitats is necessary in the long term to ensure a fully representative Protected Area network, but should not be seen as part of the 'PFAs' where implementation actions should be focussed in the short term.
+Protected Area expansion in these habitats is necessary in the long term to ensure a fully representative Protected Area network, but should not be seen as part of the PFAs where implementation actions should be focussed in the short term.

 Table 5-13 details the habitat types and the ecosystem threat status of each habitat type found within each of the PFAs.
-The table shows how some PFAs (e.g. Abu Al Abyad Island) contain a wide range of habitat types, while others are focussed on one or two threatened habitat types (e.g. Al Ain Plains and Jebel Hafit Upland).
+The table shows how some PFAs (e.g. Abu Al Abyad Island) contain a wide range of habitat types, while others are focussed on one or two threatened habitat types (e.g. the Fujairah Inshore or the Jebel Hafit Upland).
 Table 5-14 provides a similar summary of the protection levels of the habitats found in each of the PFAs.
 The key characteristics of the PFAs are summarized in Table 5-15 and Table 5-16.
-These tables are included to assist in understanding the value of each Priority Focus Area for inclusion within an expanded 'Protected' area network.
+These tables are included to assist in understanding the value of each PFA for inclusion within an expanded Protected Area network.
 Importantly, all of the areas are necessary and required to meet targets, all are of high priority, and each of the areas should be protected using appropriate conservation mechanisms.
-Table 5-15 is an unadjusted summary of the characteristics, Table 5-16 adjusts the values by area.
+Table 5-15 is an unadjusted summary of the characteristics, while Table 5-16 adjusts the values by area.